jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 === Training Manuals (TRM)
 Training Manuals organize and preserve written instructions and other media that Grayson Robotics uses for reference, training, and teaching.
-A training document may specify instructions for teaching or take the form of a tutorial regarding any subject applicable to the sub-team the document is relevant to.
+A training document may specify instructions for teaching or take the form of a tutorial regarding any subject applicable to the department the document is relevant to.

 Each TRM shall meet the following requirements:
 + Named and titled for the tool, technique, technology, or process it focuses on.